MarkJasonE/Recommendation-System-Movies/README.md

 # Recommendation-System-Movies
 Recommendation system for movies using content-based filtering.

+# Info about the web app and what it does

+# Instruction to get API key and running the project

+# Architecture

+# How does content based filtering work (Similarity Score, cosine Similarity)

 <b>Data sources</b>
 - IMDB 5000 - https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset
 - Movie Metadata - https://www.kaggle.com/rounakbanik/the-movies-dataset